multiscale/muscle3/docs/source/distributed_execution.rst

 =====================

-In the previous section, we created a simple macro-micro multiscale model with MUSCLE 3, and ran it as a single Python script.
+In the previous section, we created a simple macro-micro multiscale model with MUSCLE3, and ran it as a single Python script.
 This section briefly explains how to go from there to a distributed simulation, possibly on multiple nodes.

 Note that distributed simulations are not as easy to use as we would like them